Apprenticeship training enables new or existing staff to combine working with study, to gain skills and knowledge in a specific job at any age.

 Types of apprenticeships

-There are around 700 Apprenticeship Standards available, some of which go up to degree or master's degree level, covering most employment sectors such as:
+There are around 700 apprenticeship standards available, from entry level 2 or 3 to degree or master's degree level 6 or 7, covering most employment sectors such as:

 - construction